dinfio/dinfio/BUILDING.md

 # Building Dinfio

-Before building Dinfio, please make sure you have all the [required build tools and libraries](#required-build-tools-and-libraries) installed and read the [notes](#notes) below.
+Before building Dinfio, please make sure you have all the [required build tools and libraries](#required-build-tools-and-libraries) installed.

 ## Getting the Source Code